OVAL-Community/OVAL/guidelines/oval-schema-documentation/windows-definitions-schema.rst

       - Audit the events produced during the validation of a user's logon credentials.
 This state corresponds with the following GUID specified in ntsecapi.h: 0cce923f-69ae-11d9-bed3-505054503030.
 This state corresponds with the following Advanced Audit Policy: Account Logon: Audit Credential Validation
     * - kerberos_authentication_service
       - win-def:EntityStateAuditType (0..1)
       - Audit the events produced by Kerberos authentication ticket-granting requests.
 This state corresponds with the following GUID specified in ntsecapi.h: 0CCE9242-69AE-11D9-BED3-505054503030.
-This state corresponds with the following Advanced Audit Policy: Account Logon: Audit Kerboros Authentication Service
+This state corresponds with the following Advanced Audit Policy: Account Logon: Audit Kerberos Authentication Service
     * - kerberos_service_ticket_operations
       - win-def:EntityStateAuditType (0..1)
       - Audit the events produced by Kerberos service ticket requests.
 This state corresponds with the following GUID specified in ntsecapi.h: 0cce9240-69ae-11d9-bed3-505054503030.
 This state corresponds with the following Advanced Audit Policy: Account Logon: Audit Kerberos Service Ticket Operations